Woman killed by car in Sheffield named as boy, 12, arrested on suspicion of murder

 Andrea Bowell, SYP detective chief inspector, said: “This will be a deeply distressing time for the families of those involved in this incident, and I would ask their privacy is respected as they seek to understand what has happened.”

+Formal identification and a post mortem examination have not yet taken place.
 Witnesses or anyone with information should contact police via 101 or anonymously through Crimestoppers.

 Police remained outside a semi-detached house on Hemper Lane, in Sheffield, on Thursday evening.
 A number of floral tributes had been left outside the property which had police tape across the driveway.

 One message read: “I’m so sorry for your loss.
 She was a beautiful soul.”